pandallel/quilt/memory-bank/activeContext.md

 - **Using Tokio's async primitives** for thread-safe repository access and actor communication
 - **Fixed channel capacity (100)** to balance memory usage and provide natural backpressure
 - **Minimizing message size** by passing only material IDs between stages when appropriate
+- **Enhanced logging with repository statistics** to monitor system state

 ### Open Questions

-1. **Discovery Actor Integration**:
+1. **Message Passing Strategy**:

-   - How to efficiently integrate the DirectoryScanner with the DiscoveryActor?
+   - How to efficiently connect DiscoveryActor to the CuttingActor?
-   - What's the best way to handle configuration for directory scanning?
+   - What's the best approach for handling backpressure between stages?
+   - How to properly serialize/deserialize materials between actors?

 2. **Persistence Strategy**: